MayaPosch/NymphCast/README.md

 On **Android**:

 1. Download or clone the project repository.
-2. Compile the dependencies (NymphCast client SDK, NymphRPC & Poco) for the target Android platforms.
+2. Compile the dependencies (LibNymphCast, NymphRPC & Poco) for the target Android platforms.
 3. Ensure dependency libraries along with their headers are installed in the Android NDK, under `<ANDROID_SDK>/ndk/<VERSION>/toolchains/llvm/prebuilt/<HOST_OS>/sysroot/usr/lib/<TARGET>` where `TARGET` is the target Android platform (ARMv7, AArch64, x86, x86_64).
 Header files are placed in the accompanying `usr/include` folder.
 4. Open the Qt project in a Qt Creator instance which has been configured for building for Android targets, and build the project.
 5. An APK is produced, which can be loaded on any supported Android device.